rotki/rotki/docs/api.rst

    :resjson str taxable_trade_profit_loss: An optional stringified amount of the taxable trade PnL gerated by the PnL report.
 Can be missing if the report did not finish.
    :resjson str total_profit_loss: An optional stringified amount of the total PnL gerated by the PnL report.
 Can be missing if the report did not finish.
    :resjson str total_taxable_profit_loss: An optional stringified amount of the total taxable PnL gerated by the PnL report.
 Can be missing if the report did not finish.
+   :resjson str profit_currency: The identifier of the asset used as profit currency in the PnL report.
+   :resjson integer taxfree_after_period: An optional integer for the value of taxfree_after_period setting.
+Can be either null or an integer.
+   :resjson bool include_crypto2crypto: The value of the setting used in the PnL report.
+   :resjson bool calculate_past_cost_basis: The value of the setting used in the PnL report.
+   :resjson bool include_gas_costs: The value of the setting used in the PnL report.
+   :resjson bool account_for_assets_movements: The value of the setting used in the PnL report.
    :resjson int entries_found: The number of reports found if called without a specific report id.
    :resjson int entries_limit: -1 if there is no limit (premium).
 Otherwise the limit of saved reports to inspect is 20.
    :statuscode 200: Data were queried succesfully.